| | | | | |

 Enchiladas with cream cheese in a white casserole dish with one piece being removed.

-Step 7: Remove from the oven and let the enchiladas sit for a few minutes before serving.
+Step 9: Remove from the oven and let the enchiladas sit for a few minutes before serving.
 Garnish with additional sour cream, chopped cilantro, or sliced green onions if desired.

-What to Serve with Mexican Enchiladas
+What to Serve with Green Chile Chicken Enchiladas

 Did you make the recipe?
 Let us know what you thought by leaving a comment below and sharing it on Instagram, Pinterest, and Facebook!
 Thanks so much!